 Monograms are a powerful tool in modern brand design.
-In this article, we’ll cover the history of monograms and look at different monogram styles and how to use them.
-At the end, you can find some great monogram font options to get you started on your next project.
-We’ve also compiled some awesome monogram designs from Elements.
+In this article, we’ll review the history of monograms and look at different monogram styles and how to use them.
+At the end, you can find some great types of monogram fonts to get you started on your next project.
+We’ve also compiled some awesome monogram design ideas from Elements.

 But what is a monogram?
 A monogram is a motif made up of two or more letters to form one symbol.
 Monograms have long been used by companies as recognizable logos and as symbols for a country's reigning sovereign.
 The purpose is to distill a brand, person, or even a country into a graphic that best represents them.

 Do you prefer to watch videos to learn more about what a monogram is and the different monogram styles?
 Then you can check out this new video from the Envato Tuts+ YouTube channel:

 If you're a beginner designer and are looking for some monogram design ideas to get inspired, be sure to check out Envato Elements and GraphicRiver.
 There are lots of great monogram styles to inspire you.